First Step in Selling your Security Alarm Business: Hire a Broker

 For additional questions, please reach us at [email protected]

-There are many variables to consider when determining the value of your alarm company.
+There are many variables to consider when determining how much your alarm company is worth.
 The primary factor in determining your company’s worth is determined by your recurring monthly revenue (RMR).
 This is a decidedly different measure than other industries.
 While there are some security businesses that are still sold on an EBITDA basis, those are usually companies that focus on specialized services not provided by the typical local alarm company.
 A traditional alarm company almost never benefits selling under the EBITDA formula as it could diminish their value.
 It is not too uncommon for us to see an uninformed alarm company owner talk to their attorney or traditional business broker to handle the sale of their business, only to find themselves selling for a fraction of the value they are entitled to!
 A traditional business broker or attorney is typically not experienced enough with this industry to facilitate a profitable sale for a security company owner.

 Your main asset is your RMR, which is sold at a multiple usually somewhere between 25 and 40 depending largely on the size of your company.
 There are other factors to be considered as well, but the amount of RMR is the primary consideration buyers will use when determining your company’s worth.
 In addition to RMR valuations, most acquisitions include added profits from tangible assets such as service trucks, equipment, inventory, and furnishings.
 We rarely see real estate holdings transferred in these sales as financing often does not permit it.